sanjana707/Predict-bike-sharing-demand/README.md

 ## Introduction to AWS Machine Learning Final Project

+###Note: This is a guided project done in the completion of Udacity's Introduction to Machine Learning course.

 ## Overview
-In this project, students will apply the knowledge and methods they learned in the Introduction to Machine Learning course to compete in a Kaggle competition using the AutoGluon library.
+In this project, I have applied students will apply the knowledge and methods they learned in the Introduction to Machine Learning course to compete in a Kaggle competition using the AutoGluon library.

 Students will create a Kaggle account if they do not already have one, download the Bike Sharing Demand dataset, and train a model using AutoGluon.
 They will then submit their initial results for a ranking.